Henry Kissinger, American diplomat and Nobel winner, dead at 100

 Thirty-two days spent shuttling between Jerusalem and Damascus helped Kissinger forge a long-lasting disengagement agreement between Israel and Syria in the Israeli-occupied Golan Heights.

-The result was Nixon's historic summit in Beijing with Chairman Mao Zedong and the eventual formalization of relations between the two countries.
+The result was Nixon's historic summit in Beijing with Chairman Mao Zedong and the eventual formalisation of relations between the two countries.

 The Watergate scandal that forced Nixon to resign barely grazed Kissinger, who was not connected to the cover-up and continued as secretary of state when Ford took office in the summer of 1974.